 - Self-distributed add-on files are automatically reviewed and signed.
 The add-ons review team may, from time to time, perform a manual review of your signed add-ons and give you feedback about them.

 - When you make updates to your add-on to add features or fix bugs, you'll probably want any previously installed versions of the add-on to automatically be updated to the new version.

 - For versions hosted on AMO, all you have to do is upload the new version: Host applications (e.g. Firefox) default to checking AMO for new versions of add-ons.

 - For versions that aren't hosted on AMO, you need to tell the host application (e.g. Firefox) where it can find new versions.
-To do this, include a URL in the add-on's manifest called the
+To do this, you need to include a URL in the add-on's manifest: update_link for WebExtensions and

 Self-distributed (unlisted) versions